antidotecms/laravel-cart/README.md

 class Product extends Model implements VariableProduct {
-    use IsProduct;
+    use IsVariableProduct;

-    protected $fillable = [
-        'name'
-    ];
+    ...
+}
 ```

 By default, the cart will use the `name` and `price` attributes on your
 model.
-If you do not have these attributes, then you can override `getName`
+If you do not have these attributes or wish to modify them, you can
-and `getPrice` in your model.
+override `getName` and `getPrice` in your model.

 ```
 use \Anitidote\LaravelCart;

-class MyProduct implements Product
+class MyProduct extends Model implements Product
 {
     use isProduct;